kysely-org/kysely/README.md

 However, I'd say the concept is pretty much proven!
 Typescript is amazing!
 Let me know if this is something you'd use and I'll continue working on this.

+# Why not just contribute to knex

+Kysely is very similar to knex, but it also attempts to fix things that I personally find not-so-good in knex.
+Bringing the type system and the changes to knex would mean very significantly breaking the backwards compatibility.
+That's not possible at this point of the project.
+Knex was also originally written for javascript and the typescript typings were added afterwards.
+That always leads to compromises in the types.
+Designing a library for typescript from the ground up produces much better and simpler types.